ea-pol/bookstore/README.md

 # Bookstore

-A simple web app that allows you to store information about books and their authors, and also calculate some statistics for the books' content.
+A simple web app that allows you to store information about books and their authors, and also calculate some statistics for the books' sentences.

 - [How to run](#how-to-run)
 - [Bookstore API](#bookstore-api)